 There are two types of licorice commonly available in market standard licorice and deglycyrrhizinated licorice (DGL).
 Deglycyrrhizinated Licorice is altered form of licorice for safer consumption.
 It is an extract of licorice root that contains no glycyrrhizin.

 Glycyrrhizin is hydrolyzed in the body to form glycyrrhetinic acid which inhibits enzymes that metabolize prostaglandins E2 and F2a.
 This leads to a reduction in gastric acid secretion.
-Glycyrrhizin inhibits liver cell injury and is given intravenously for the treatment of chronic viral hepatitis and cirrhosis in Japan.
+Glycyrrhizin inhibits the liver cell injury and is given intravenously for the treatment of chronic viral hepatitis and cirrhosis in Japan.

 But Glycyrrhizin also inhibits cortisol metabolism within the kidney and causes water retention and leg swelling.
-The other common side-effects involve headaches, fatigue, high blood pressure, heart attacks and other problems.
+The other common side-effects involve headaches, fatigue, high blood pressure, heart attacks, and other problems.

 Glycyrrhizin is removed from the Liquorice to get DGL.
 Since DGL does not contain glycyrrhizin, hence it is considered much safer to use for gastric reflux.
 DGL has anti-ulcer, antacid and anti-inflammatory properties and decreases the symptoms associated with acid reflux from the stomach.

-DGL may also help in inflammatory conditions such as ulcerative colitis, joint inflammation and chronic gastritis.
+DGL may also help in inflammatory conditions such as ulcerative colitis, joint inflammation, and chronic gastritis.
 DGL is also used to relieve discomfort from chronic indigestion, heartburn, stomach ulcers, and canker sores.
 DGL may accelerate the healing of gastric and duodenal ulcer disease.

 - Canker sores